10 Things to do in Sumba Island, Indonesia

 One family in Tarung took us into their home and offered us coffee as they tried to communicate and explain about the setup of their home using a mix of Bahasa and sign language with some broken English.
 They seemed genuinely intrigued, and happy to try speak to us and get to know us a little, and although there was an expected push towards showing us souvenirs and traditional handicrafts, they were in no way insistent that we buy anything.

 UPDATE – we have since been informed that, sadly, Tarung traditional village suffered considerable damage in a fire.
-Rebuilding of the village seems to be in progress.
+Rebuilding of the village seems to be in progress (as of end 2017).

 If you’re comfortable riding a scooter or a bike, this is a great way of getting around an island where public transportation options are limited and roads are few (but plenty of trails).